 This is a quick reference guide to the prescription endorsements which pharmacy teams may need to use.
-Accurate endorsement is vital to ensuring correct payment from the Pricing Authority.
+Accurate endorsement is vital to ensuring correct payment from the NHS Business Services Authority (NHSBSA).

 Pharmacy teams are able to download the Dispensing Factsheet: Prescription endorsements for more information.